 (evolutionary biology) A theory suggesting that the organelles such as mitochondria and chloroplasts within the eukaryotic cell came about as a result of the early endosymbiosis between prokaryotic endosymbionts and eukaryotic host cell

-- Mitochondria and plastids are capable of reproducing their own through a process akin to prokaryotic binary fission
+- Both mitochondria and plastids are capable of reproducing their own through a process akin to prokaryotic binary fission.

 - Both mitochondria and plastids have single circular DNA similar to that of bacteria in terms of size and structure but different from that of the nucleus of the cell.